allanlind/Spa-Control/README.md

-# Seven Segment Display Driver
+# Spa Controller with 7 Segment Display Driver

 Firmware for a multiplexed 3-digit 7-segment display with status LEDs, designed for the Spa Control device.
 Uses the SevSegShift library for shift register-based multiplexing on an ATmega8A.